Jannchie/ComfyUI-J/README.md

 A checkpoint for stablediffusion 1.5 is all your need.
 But for full automation, I use the Comfyui_segformer_b2_clothes custom node for generating masks. you can draw your own masks without it.

 ![Change Clothes](./examples/change_clothes.png)

+## FAQ

+### Why Diffusers?

+Unlike Web UI and Comfy, Diffusers is an image generation tool for researchers.
+It has a large ecosystem, a clearer code structure and a simpler interface.

+ComfyUI's KSampler is nice, but some of the features are incomplete or hard to be access, it's 2042 and I still haven't found a good Reference Only implementation; Inpaint also works differently than I thought it would; I don't understand at all why ControlNet's nodes need to pass in a CLIP; and I don't want to deal with what's going on with Latent, please just return an Image instead of making me decode it with a vae.
+Diffusers provides a pipeline wrapper that makes generation a lot easier.

+### Why ComfyUI?

+But combining research results is not an easy task, Comfy is good at combining and sharing combinations with others.
+While debugging custom nodes as a developer can be a pain, using Comfy makes it faster to verify and share.

 ## TODO